uhub/awesome-shell/README.md

 * [szepeviktor/wplib](https://github.com/szepeviktor/wplib) - wp-cli wrapper shell scripts to manage multiple sites with sudo
 * [Mte90/My-Scripts](https://github.com/Mte90/My-Scripts) - My collection of my homemade scripts (or not)
 * [miteshashar/nginx_vhosts](https://github.com/miteshashar/nginx_vhosts) - Shell script to add a new vhost on nginx.
 Modifying the shell script available on http://www.sebdangerfield.me.uk/2012/05/nginx-and-php-fpm-bash-script-for-creating-new-vhosts-under-separate-fpm-pools/  to suit my needs.
-* [JayBrown/minisign-misc](https://github.com/JayBrown/minisign-misc) - macOS workflows and shell scripts to verify and sign files with minisign
 * [inkarkat/todo.txt-cli-ex](https://github.com/inkarkat/todo.txt-cli-ex) - A set of extensions for todo.txt-cli, a shell script for managing your todo.txt file.
 * [GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-grid-engine](https://github.com/GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-grid-engine) -  Grid Engine on Compute Engine provides a shell script to manage a Compute Engine cluster along with instructions on how to install and configure Sun Grid Engine on the Compute Engine cluster
 * [fisherman/fisherman](https://github.com/fisherman/fisherman) - The fish-shell plugin manager.